There aren’t many bargains for the traveler but one is sightseeing buses you find in large South American cities.

 The kid’s teacher is a short slender young woman wearing sunglasses and a ball cap, a scarf thrown around her neck, pink tennis shoes and a large carry all bag.
-She has had to monitor the entire ride, especially the boys.
-There are always students who are high maintenance.
-Without them, a teacher’s job would be a breeze.
+She has had to monitor her brood the entire ride, especially the boys.
+There are always high maintenance students.
+Without them, a teacher’s job would be a walk in the park.

-This sightseeing bus is like riding on the broad back of an elephant as natives scamper out of your way,clouds drift above like laundry caught by the wind.
+This sightseeing bus is like riding on the broad back of an elephant as natives scamper out of your way, as clouds drift above like laundry caught by the wind.

-The kid’s class photo, taken after a day of touring, is cute, and, for some of these kids, this outing will be remembered fondly at school reunions where winners look like losers and losers have morphed into knockouts.
+The kid’s class photo, taken after touring, is cute, and, for some of these kids, this outing will be remembered fondly at school reunions where previous winners look like losers and losers have morphed into knockouts.

-I remember my teaching days and miss the energy of the kids.
+I remember my teaching days and miss the kid’s energy.

 This twenty dollar scouting ride gives me hope that Montevideo will be a smooth, exciting, stimulating, enlightening city worth visiting.